 - Playing in sand and particularly sandpits

-- Sitting on carpets at school
+- Sitting directly on carpets or grass

-- Temperature changes (such as heat)
+- Temperature changes (such as heat) or overly heated rooms

 - Stress (this can make it worse but eczema is not a psychological condition).